TheAlgorithms/Java/DataStructures/Lists/README.md

 ### Properties
 1. Linked list does not provide indexing like an array.
 For accessing a node at position `p` , &theta;(p) nodes need to be accessed.
 2. Main advantage of linked list is addition and removal of nodes near the end and beginning of lists.
 It can be done just by updating the link (O(1) time)
-3. UNlike array, it's size is not predefined.
-SO, any number of nodes can be appended.
+3. Unlike an array, its size is not predefined.
+So any number of nodes can be appended.

 ### File descriptions: